RIR360/development/journal/2025/november.md

 - When things are not working as your planing, suffle the works.
 - You must make yourself feel good doing something that is important.
 - Failure is the part of the journey, you'll fail a lot, take it also as a learning.
+- Sometimes you have to present your failure in a creative way, so you can tell your employers.